Search the Community

 Showing results for tags 'powered armor'.

 From the album: My Macross Collection"Botoru Battalion" Nosjadeul Ger, which is a color variation of the toy that Matchbox did to represent the Quaedluun Rau.
 But their other "Quadrano Battalion" colorway was the SDFM colorway for the male armors.
 Confusing, but it's a nice toy if you can pick it up for $20 or less.
 And by 'toy', I do mean 'toy': colorful, imaginative, sturdy, but not a collector model concerned with slavish attention to its source material.
 The box photos don't do the toy justice, unfortunately.
-I'd have probably bought one in the 80s if the prototype model didn't look so shabby and the box art (in this in
+I'd have probably bought one in the 80s if the prototype model didn't look so shabby and the box art (in this instance) look so rough & juvenile.

 © Ray "AcroRay" Miller